HomeTutorialsHow To Keep Your Cloud Storage Safe And Secure

 Malware Infections

-The massive data volumes on the cloud require an internet connection, which means anyone using cloud storage is at the risk of cyberattacks.
-One of the most common cyber threats is DDoS (Distributed Denial of Service), where hackers flood a web-based application with unprecedented traffic, crashing its servers as a result.
+The massive data volumes on the cloud require an internet connection, which means anyone using cloud storage is at risk of cyberattacks.
+One of the most common cyber threats is DDoS (Distributed Denial of Service), where hackers flood a web-based application with excessive traffic, causing its servers to crash.

 Data Breaches

-Cloud computing involves the customer ceding control of their data to the cloud service provider.
-On the one hand, this may allow the customer to focus their time and resources on their core business.
-On the other hand, however, the risk that the customers’ sensitive data is in someone else's hands is always a risk in itself.
+On the other hand, the risk that customers’ sensitive data falls into someone else’s hands is always a concern.
 For example, if the cloud provider’s security faced a breach, the hacker could get their hands on IP (intellectual property) or other confidential files.

 Unauthorized access